-The Plan provides participants with various investment options consisting of Applied common stock, mutual funds, separate accounts and a common/collective trust offered by the Plan.
-These mutual funds, separate accounts and common/collective trust invest in stocks, bonds and other investment securities.
-Applied common stock and other investment securities are exposed to risks, such as those associated with interest rates, market conditions and credit worthiness of the securities' issuers.
+The Plan provides participants with investment options consisting of various mutual funds, a common/collective trust, separate accounts and the Stock Fund (which invests solely in shares of Applied common stock (Shares)).
+The mutual funds, common/collective trust, and separate accounts offered under the Plan invest in stocks, bonds and other investment securities.
+Shares and other investment securities are exposed to risks, such as those associated with interest rates, market conditions and credit worthiness of the securities' issuers.
 These risks could materially affect participants' account balances and the amounts reported in the financial statements.